DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/taskTimeTooltipContentTemplate.md

 ---
 ---
 ##### shortDescription
-Specifies custom content for the time fields in the task tooltip.
+Specifies custom content for the tooltip that displays the task's start and end time while the task is resized in the UI.

 ##### param(container): dxElement
 #include common-ref-elementparam with { element: "time fields in the task tooltip" }